angristan/awesome-stars/README.md

 - [wire-desktop](https://github.com/wireapp/wire-desktop) - :computer: Wire for desktop
 - [copay](https://github.com/bitpay/copay) - Copay is a secure Bitcoin and Bitcoin Cash wallet platform for both desktop and mobile devices.
 - [my-infra](https://github.com/bnjjj/my-infra) - My infra is a mobile application to manage some of the OVH products and services.
+- [etcher](https://github.com/balena-io/etcher) - Flash OS images to SD cards & USB drives, safely and easily.
 - [bitshares-pts](https://github.com/bitshares/bitshares-pts) - This is the repository for the original PoW-based BitShares-PTS (aka ProtoShares) blockchain, which has stopped running since late 2014 due to lack of miners.
 BitShares PTS is being upgraded to DPOS based on a snapshot on December 14th 2014.
 The new repository can be found here: https://github.com/PTS-DPOS/PTS
 - [grafana](https://github.com/grafana/grafana) - The tool for beautiful monitoring and metric analytics & dashboards for Graphite, InfluxDB & Prometheus & More

 ## Vala

+- [dino](https://github.com/dino/dino) - Modern XMPP ("Jabber") Chat Client using GTK+/Vala
+- [VGrive](https://github.com/bcedu/VGrive) - Google Drive client  for linux
 - [gala](https://github.com/elementary/gala) - Gala Window Manager
 - [Akira](https://github.com/akiraux/Akira) - Native Linux App for UI and UX Design built in Vala and Gtk
 - [GameHub](https://github.com/tkashkin/GameHub) - All your games in one place
 - [ukuu](https://github.com/teejee2008/ukuu) - A paid version of Ukuu is now available with more features. https://teejeetech.in/2019/01/20/ukuu-v19-01/                 Kernel Update Utility for Ubuntu-based distributions.
 Provides desktop notifications when new mainline kernel is available.
 Lists kernels from http://kernel.ubuntu.com/~kernel-ppa/mainline/ with options to install and remove.
 - [tootle](https://github.com/bleakgrey/tootle) - GTK3 client for Mastodon
-- [appcenter](https://github.com/elementary/appcenter) - AppCenter for elementary OS
+- [appcenter](https://github.com/elementary/appcenter) - Pay-what-you-want app store for elementary OS
 - [pamac](https://github.com/manjaro/pamac) - This repo has been archived.
 Our code is now hosted at
 - [komorebi](https://github.com/cheesecakeufo/komorebi) - A beautiful and customizable wallpapers manager for Linux
 - [indicator-kdeconnect](https://github.com/Bajoja/indicator-kdeconnect) - AppIndicator for KDE Connect